 - Smaller specimens should be watered when the soil surface appears very dry.

-- If plants have sat dry for too long they will start to shrivel up but recover well.
+- If plants sit dry for too long they will start to shrivel up but usually recover well.

-- Soil moisture measuring meters for houseplants can be a wonderful tool for some and especially for spiny plants!
+- Moisture meters for indoor plants are especially helpful with succulents in larger containers.
+These meters for houseplants can be a wonderful tool,especially for spiny succulent plants!
 They are available at many garden centers and online.

 - Fertilize occasionally.

-***To see short video clips on plant care from my 90's TV series, click here:The Indoor Garden
+***To see videos on houseplant care from my 90's TV series, click below: